hummingbot/hummingbot-site/docs/blog/posts/2019-01-crypto-bot-reviews/index.md

 * Transaction logs
 * Graceful shutdown

 Trading bots can increase your peace of mind by saving your time and eliminating emotional trading.
 They provide convenience by helping to automate the execution of rules-based trading and can enable strategies optimized for risk/reward.
-However, there are substantial differences in ease of use between the bots available in the market today.
+However, there are substantial differences in ease of

+ use between the bots available in the market today.

 Since we're designing Hummingbot to enable anyone to run a market making bot, a simple, intuitive user interface is one of core goals.

-In addition, by focusing on a relatively low-risk strategy called **cross-exchange market making** (see <a href="/hummingbot.pdf" class="heap-whitepaper" target="_blank">Hummingbot whitepaper</a> for more details), we believe that our bot will be suitable even for novice traders.
+In addition, by focusing on a relatively low-risk strategy called **cross-exchange market making** (see [Hummingbot whitepaper](../../../hummingbot.pdf) for more details), we believe that our bot will be suitable even for novice traders.